pulapas/sagemaker-ground-truth-label-training-console/README.md

 ![Create a bucket](images/2_2.png)

-3. Give the bucket a unique name <(yourname-reinvent-2021)> and leave everything default and click on Create bucket.
+3. Give the bucket a unique name <(your account number)-gt> and leave everything default and click on Create bucket.
 Ensure that it is in the same AWS region as Ground Truth.

 ![Assign a unique name to the bucket](images/2_3.png)